Is it time for a massage? Don’t answer so fast. Your body could be telling you, and you don’t even know it.

 Your feelings are like lightning calculators, taking the input your brain receives and manifesting a tidy sum response to that input.
 What most people forget is that your feelings are responses–not just to what happens to you–but what’s happening inside you as well.

 Pain can be like an annoying sound in the background–you may almost forget it’s there or how irritating it is–until, suddenly, it’s gone.
 Your body can develop a tolerance for it, a numbness.
 But your feelings and emotions aren’t so easily distracted.

 Irritation in the body can come out as irritability with friends or with yourself.
 Are you feeling more sad for no apparent reason?
 Are your responses to things more dramatic than usual, in either a happy or sad/angry direction?
 Do you ever feel like you’re watching yourself react, but can’t stop the reaction?

 Regular massage can help you stabilize your emotional responses by reducing the input your mind is receiving from within–quieting that noise of the body so you can respond to the stresses of life in a balanced and healthy way.

 Do any or all of these describe you?
 Consider a massage.
 It really isn’t just a luxury, and you really don’t have to be rich to get it on a regular basis.
 And it could be a lot less expensive than trying to go without it.

-When you come in, be open with your practitioner about what you’ve been going through and what you need.
+When you come in, be open with your massage therapist about what you’ve been going through and what you need.
 The more you tell them, the more effective the treatment will be.